|

 evilly bad, some so earnest as to be heartbreakingly poignant; all are

 fascinating.
-Here's the website, which introduces you to
+The website introduces you to

 Irwin’s remarkable